George Wildman: Popeye

 When King Comics ceased publication of its Popeye title, Charlton acquired the rights.
 Longtime writer-artist Bud Sagendorf was busy with both the daily comic strip and Sunday newspaper comic strips and declined the job of continuing.
-Wildman was offered a contract to draw the Popeye comic, with the prolific Joe Gill scripting.
+Wildman was offered a contract to draw the Popeye comic, with Joe Gill scripting.
 The first Charlton issue of Popeye was published in 1969, the final one in 1977.
 Hired as an assistant editor to Sal Gentile, Wildman was promoted in 1971 to managing editor and eventually executive editor.
 Assistant editor Nicola Cuti wrote several of the later Popeye scripts for Charlton.

 Wildman's tenure as editor continued through 1985, while Western Publishing picked up Popeye under its Gold Key and Whitman trademarks.
 Bill Pearson, by then assistant editor at Charlton, began writing scripts, and Wildman produced illustrations while off-duty from Charlton.

 In 1979, the release of Robert Altman's Popeye film led to a demand for Popeye-related merchandise.
 For Random House, Wildman illustrated a "Pop-Up Book" that was later displayed at the Smithsonian Institution.
 Wildman was also invited to produce a painted wooden Easter egg for the White House Easter event; this egg was also donated to the Smithsonian.